boisgera/leap/Don't panic!.md

 Hello John Doe!
 ```

-and we can check that this call was a success:
+We can check that this call was a success:

 ```bash
 $ echo $?